edvin/fxlauncher/README.md

 - Compile project jar to app.dir
 - Copy dependencies to app.dir
-- Generate app.xml manifest and embed into launcher
+- Generate app.xml manifest and embed it into the launcher
 - Create native installer
 - Upload artifacts to auto update repository